FluxML/fluxml.github.io/tutorials/_posts/2020-10-18-transfer-learning.md

 ```julia
 ps = Flux.params(model)
 ```
-Normally, you would only re-train the dense layers via `model[2:end]` but in this case, the pre-trained models from Metalhead.jl are not currently available.
+**Note**: Normally, you would only re-train the dense layers via `model[2:end]` but in this case, the pre-trained models from Metalhead.jl are not currently available.
 This will change in the future once the pre-trained models are once again available.
 <br>

 And now, let's train!